Cyrus H. Gordon: Academic career

 Gordon's autobiography, A Scholar's Odyssey, won a National Jewish Book Award in 2000.
-His work has been carried forward in part by his student and Rutgers University, professor Gary A. Rendsburg.
+His work has been carried forward in part by his student and Rutgers University professor Gary A. Rendsburg.

 In 1973, a Festschrift was published in his honor, called Orient and Occident. : Essays presented to Cyrus H. Gordon on the occasion of his sixty-fifth birthday.

-Non-traditional viewpoints
+Nontraditional viewpoints

 Not afraid of scholarly controversy, Gordon challenged traditional theories about Greek and Hebrew cultures.
 In the 1960s, he declared his examination of Cretan texts in the Minoan language corroborated his long-held theory that Greek and Hebrew cultures stemmed from a common Semitic heritage.
 He asserted that this culture spanned the eastern Mediterranean from Greece to Palestine during the Minoan era.
 Gordon's student, Michael Astour, published the most comprehensive treatment of this controversial thesis in his monumental Helleno-Semitica: An Ethnic and Cultural Study in West Semitic Impact on Mycenaean Greece (1965).

 Gordon also held that Jews, Phoenicians, and others crossed the Atlantic in antiquity, ultimately arriving in both North and South America.
-This opinion was based on his own work on the Bat Creek inscription found in Tennessee and on the transcription of the alleged Paraiba inscription from Brazil, as well as his assessment of the Los Lunas Decalogue Stone.
+This opinion was based on his own work, now rejected by archaeologists, on the Bat Creek inscription found in Tennessee and on the transcription of the debunked Paraíba inscription from Brazil, as well as his assessment of the Los Lunas Decalogue Stone.

 Gordon was a friend of John Philip Cohane and wrote a preface to Cohane's book The Key; he was supportive of many of Cohane's theories.
+Additionally, Gordon collaborated with German-Mexican historian Alexander von Wuthenau, and wrote the foreword to his book Unexpected Faces in Ancient America.

 Gordon's diffusionist claims have been criticized by traditional archaeologists.